 Proposal presented by the Authority File Task Force for consideration and approval at the CWS/9Revision approved by the Committee on WIPO Standards (CWS) at its eighth session on December 4, 2020

-The authority file text structure lists the minimum data elements, the optional publication exception code element, and the optional text-searchable abstract, description and claims indication code elements (see paragraphs 9 and 10) for each publication record in one line, separated by a comma (preferred), tab or semicolon and a “Carriage Return and Line Feed” (CRLF character) to represent the end of each record.
+The authority file text structure lists the minimum data elements, the optional publication exception code element, and the optional text-searchable abstract, description and claims indication code elements (see paragraphs 8 and 9 of Main Body) for each publication record in one line, separated by a comma (preferred), tab or semicolon and a “Carriage Return and Line Feed” (CRLF character) to represent the end of each record.

 Data structure: <publication authority>,<publication number>,<kind-of-document code>,<publication date>,<publication exception code>,<searchable abstract code (language codes or N or U )>, <searchable description code (language codes or N or U )>, <searchable claims code (language codes or N or U )> <CRLF>.